bamlab/react-native-project-config/packages/eslint-plugin/CONTRIBUTING.md

    yarn test
    ```

+## Creating new shareable configuration

+Creating a shareable config is simple, you just have to create a new config file in the `lib/configs` directory and modify it.

+## Modifying a shareable configuration

-### Extending new shareable configurations
+### Extending from other shareable configs

-Extending new shareable configurations is quite simple, you just have to modify `index.js` and add your shareable configuration to the `extends` array (the order of configurations is important):
+Extending new shareable configurations is quite simple, you just have to modify the config file and add your shareable configuration to the `extends` array (the order of configurations is important):

 ```js
 module.exports = {